 "The biggest challenge that I see from the outside will be to gain the trust of the group.
-From what I understand, many of these team members have worked here for a very long time and have excellent seniority.
+From what I understand, many of these team members have worked here for a very long time and have great seniority.
 I am preparing for a lot of 'how it used to be' comments."

 "I think fitting into a team and having them see you as a leader and legitimate contributor is always the biggest challenge in a new role.
 There is almost always some resistance to change, even if they feel it was needed, because it may not be what they thought it should be, or they thought there should be a different leader in the position.
-Earning their respect and a degree of being liked is always a challenge, but a really satisfying hurdle, once overcome."
+Earning their respect and a degree of being liked is always a challenge, but a satisfying hurdle, once overcome."

 "The toughest challenge when taking on a new leadership role is to understand the dynamics of the team fully.
 You want to make a great first impression while still being effective right off the bat.
 It's a fine balance!"